xXjojojXx/7D2D-efficient-base-repair/README.md

 You can limit the covered search, by reducing the `MaxBfsIteration` parameter if you need a better performances compromise.

-The full structure analysis will be done at three different times:
+The full structure analysis will be done at different moments:

-* A the block opening: When you open the UI of the block, it will automatically search for blocks to repair, in order to display fresh datas (Don't be worried if you have a small freeze delay at opening on big structures).
+* At the block opening: When you open the UI of the block, it will automatically search for blocks to repair, in order to display fresh datas (Don't be worried if you have a small freeze delay at opening on big structures).

+* At the block activation from the block commands (radial menu)

 * Every `n` game ticks: You can parameter the number of game tick (one game tick ~ 2s) to perform an auto refresh when the block is activated.
 By default auto refresh are disabled.